sercp

 make install - install sercp to /usr/local/bin

-make windows - compile windows exe files - uses mingw
+make sercp.w64 - compile windows exe file - uses mingw

 sudo usermod dialout -a -G "user"

-On some Linux systems may be useful to remove modemmanager.
+On some Linux systems, it may be useful to remove modemmanager or other daemons that use serial ports.

 Using sercp